Trump rails against 'crazy' Democrats, says he doesn't believe 'they love our country'

 Published Thursday, October 17, 2019 9:51PM EDT

-DALLAS -- U.S. President Donald Trump unleashed a scathing screed against Democrats at a rally in Texas Thursday, bashing his opponents as "crazy" as they push forward on an impeachment inquiry.
+DALLAS -- U.S. President Donald Trump tried to turn impeachment rancour into a political rallying cry Thursday, using a Texas rally to bash Democrats as "crazy" and unpatriotic as they push forward with their investigations.

+Setting a dire tone, Trump told his supporters, "At stake in this fight is the survival of American democracy itself."

+"Don't kid yourselves," he said of the Democrats, "I really don't believe anymore that they love our country."

 A day after House Speaker Nancy Pelosi and other top Democrats walked out of a White House meeting that had devolved into an insult-fest, Trump denounced her as "crazy Nancy."